Islam, Judaism, Rome: three worlds in one city

 Córdoba's UNESCO Heritage

-Three World Heritage Sites in one city: the Historic Centre, the Mezquita, and Medina Azahara — and why they were inscribed separately.
+Three World Heritage Sites in one city: the Historic Centre, the Mezquita, and Medina Azahara, each inscribed separately for distinct reasons.

 Museums of Córdoba